TID-Lab/downstream/docs/api/channels/channel.md

 A Channel represents a stream of [Items](../item.md) from some external data source, like a web API.

-Internally, Channels work by maintaining a circular queue of some fixed capacity that stores as many [Items](../item.md) as possible until they can be dequeued and fed to a [Downstream](../downstream.md) instance.
+Internally, Channels work by maintaining a circular queue of some fixed capacity that temporarily stores as many [Items](../item.md) as possible until they can be dequeued and fed into the [Downstream](../downstream.md) instance to which this [Channel](#Class:-Channel) is registered.

 ## `Channel()`